EskimoBear/dote-spec/README.md

 eson
 ===

-eson (extensible single object notation), is a JSON based notation designed for declarative programming.
-A single is a JSON structure for evaluating the poor man's s-expression.

-eson and it's parsers are used as the base notation for developing declarative DSLs.
+eson (extensible single object notation), is a JSON based notation designed for declarative programming. eson and it's parsers are used as the base notation for developing declarative DSLs.

+A single is a JSON structure for evaluating functions.
+A single's syntax can be thought of as the poor man's s-expression.

+In compliance with the declarative programming style, singles strive to satisfy properties rather than execute commands or sequences of commands.